-I am a home school student that is attempting to have my drivers license reinstated.
-Which from do I need to provide to the DMV?
+I am a homeschool student that is attempting to have my drivers license reinstated.
+Which form do I need to provide to the DMV?

 Here is the form required by the DMV to prove enrollment in a home education program.

 and submit it to appeal to have your license reinstated.

 Questions about Requesting FLVS Courses for Florida Students